 Read the Universal Prompt Update Guide for more information about the update process and the new login experience for users.

-Migration to Universal Prompt for your Akamai Enterprise Application Access application is a two-step process:
+Migration to Universal Prompt for your Akamai Enterprise Application Access application will be a three-step process:

 Akamai needs to update Akamai EAA to support the Universal Prompt, but the update isn't available yet.
 The "Universal Prompt" section reflects this status as "Waiting on App Provider" with the activation options inaccessible.
 Please contact Akamai to request Duo Universal Prompt support for Akamai Enterprise Application Access.